matix-io/django-single-instance-model/README.md

 We use Django for a lot of different things including CMS-style projects.
 In a CMS-style project, **the user often needs to be able to just modify some data that shows up on the site**.
 Maybe it's the content of a page.

-Django doesn't support this by default.
-Here's a demo:

 ![](demo/demo.gif)

 The concept is simple: __There's always going to be exactly one instance of this model.__